-The Trustees, who are also the directors for the purpose of company law, and who served during the year were:
+The Trustees, who are also the directors for the purpose of company law, and who served during the year and up to the date of signature of the financial statements were:

 Anne Plunkett Julian Higginson Ian Pearson

 Trustees are recruited via interview with the trustees and are selected for the skills and experience they can bring to the charity.
 New trustees are trained through mentoring from more experienced trustees.